Childhood chronic pain: Family impacts

+Children with chronic pain often avoid engaging in daily activities due to fear of experiencing pain.
+These avoidance behaviors can significantly disrupt their physical, social, and emotional functioning and may even worsen their medical condition and pain levels.
+Multidisciplinary treatment, especially occupational therapy, is designed to address this issue and aims to increase children's engagement in activities of daily living.
+Occupational therapy empowers children to heal through creative activities and roles that help distract them from their pain in a purposeful, functional way.
+Moreover, it has been found that parents have a significant influence on their child's perception of pain.The overly protective parental style can be associated with "catastrophizing" their child's pain in a way that promotes social restriction and isolation.
+Multiple studies have found a correlation to highly protective parental styles to an increase in disability of children with chronic pain.

 Mental health

 Childhood chronic pain often exists alongside mental health conditions like anxiety disorders, depression, and post-traumatic stress disorder (PTSD), with elevated rates of these disorders lasting into adulthood.
 There are a variety of theories that address this relationship.
 Chronic pain is emotionally stressful both to the child affected and to his or her family, which may increase their risks for mental illness.
 Chronic pain and PTSD can also be "mutually maintaining", with cognitive, behavioural, and affective patterns creating a cycle of worsening physical and mental symptoms.
 Under this model, depressive symptoms (such as reduced activity and increased physiological arousal) aggravate pain symptoms, and unhealthy coping strategies (such as catastrophic thinking) worsen mental health.

 Many mental health disorders also share neurobiological mechanisms with psychological disorders, such as activating the HPA axis and increasing the production of stress hormones.
 Chronic pain, anxiety, depression, and PTSD are also all associated dysfunction involving serotonin and brain-derived neurotrophic factor.
 New research has also linked both chronic pain and mental illness to inflammation.